wpendl99/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 Submit a URL using your web server's public IP address, along with a description of something you found interesting, to the Canvas assignment.

 Don't forget to update your GitHub start up repository README.md with all of the things you learned and want to remember.
-This might include the IP address of your server, the location of your PEM key, and the command to remote shell into your server.
+This might include the IP address of your server and the command to remote shell into your server.
+Do not include the contents of your PEM file, passwords, or keys in your notes.